-If something bad happens to your business, you don’t want it to leak over into your personal assets or you could end up losing your car and your home because of business related debt.
+If something bad happens to your business, you don’t want it to leak over into your assets or you could end up losing your car and your home because of the business-related debt.

 The fifth and final reason is credibility.
 There’s just something about a business name that has “Inc.” at the end of it that makes people trust it more.

 Vendors, potential partners, and customers are all going to be more comfortable working with you because of those three little letters at the end of your name.
 As a new business – or newly restructured business – you need every little advantage you can get.
 Incorporation is the way to make that happen.